EternityForest/EmberOS/README.md

 It will be stored in /sketch/bin, due ti the need for frequent easy updates(We consider it more like dynamic data than a real program, because of how often it updates).

-Tartube is also included, which is a noce graphical YT client.
-It is installed in the normal setup.py way and can be updated.

 ## Making it actually read only